usethesource/salix/README.md

 Unfortunately, such transformed embedded functions can't be serialized over the wire.
 That's why they are encoded.
 When receiving a result, the encoding is used to find the original function again.
 This requires equality on functions.
 Function equality in Rascal is tricky: two functions are considered equal if they correspond to the same declaration, or if they are *exactly* the same closure (i.e. created at the same execution point).
 This basically means that you cannot use inline closures as handlers, because on every render, they will lead to new identities, and hence, spurious event handler updates in the browser.

 The same holds for arguments to the mapping functions.
 Basically this means that you only nest components that are statically known :-(.
+For instance, a generic editable-list component won't work, since such a component will nest a statically unknown number of element components.

 ### Subscriptions